Shivugoyal2210/TradeHive.github.io/README.md

 Responsible data handling

-Regulatory awareness across jurisdictions
+Cross-border regulatory awareness

-A detailed Privacy Policy and Terms of Service will be published on our website.
+📄 A detailed Privacy Policy and Terms of Service will be published on our website.

-📄 Legal
+📄 Legal Notice

 © 2025 TradeHive, Inc. All rights reserved.

-TradeHive and related logos, product names, and designs are trademarks or registered trademarks of TradeHive, Inc.
+TradeHive™, related logos, product names, and platform designs are trademarks or registered trademarks of TradeHive, Inc.

-🚀 Status
+🚀 Platform Status

 TradeHive is currently under active development.

 Features, availability, and supported regions may evolve as the platform grows.